 To reduce the chance of being bitten we took mosquito repellent that was suitable for young children, a travel cot that was fully enclosed in mosquito mesh, and 2 further mosquito nets for ourselves and our toddler.

-We were hyper-vigilant trying to spot the dangerous mosquitoes in the daytime but did feel worried on the few occasions that they were bitten.
+We were hyper-vigilant trying to spot the dangerous mosquitoes in the daytime but there will always be a few occasions that they get bitten.

 On a day to day level the heat was our biggest concern before we went.
 The temperatures, while we were in Thailand, were expected to be in the high 30s.
-When you read this in advance it sounds like it could be unmanageable with a baby and it was one of the main reasons that we hesitated to book our trip.
+When you read this in advance it sounds like it could be unmanageable with an infant and it was one of the main reasons that we hesitated to book our trip.

 Yes, it is hot.
 But it was not a problem.
 At least not on the beach.

 We soon came to realise the importance of having a breeze and for this reason, we ended up staying at the beach far more than we originally had planned.

 With the sea breeze and the shade of a tree, it was quite comfortable to enjoy our Thailand travel.
 But as soon as we moved inland and tried to walk about with luggage or children in a baby carrier, it became more of a struggle.

 As a result, we did far fewer active pursuits than we had anticipated.
 I think what I am trying to say is that we ended up having several wonderful weeks lazing on the beach!